 That said, when it comes to review blogs, it’s generally best to have most of these review post types on your blog as that’ll result in more income.

-Following are some tips you can use to get free items to review.
+Following are some tips you can use to get free items for review blogs.

-If you’re new to review blogging, you should do prior research and look for companies that are open to offering free products for review purposes.
+If you’re new to review blogging and are just leaning how to start a review blog, you should do prior research and look for companies that are open to offering free products for review purposes.

 With email still being the most popular form of communication, you should find the email address of the prospective client while researching them.

-To avoid your message from ending up in the default inbox, your email must be on point right from the start.
+To avoid your message from ending up in the default inbox when starting a review blog, your email must be on point right from the start.
 When approaching companies regarding product review, being completely honest about expectations, subscribers, and traffic is key to success.

 When approaching big companies, your emails will most likely end up being ignored.
 As such, if they list contact details of their marketing & sales team within the firm, contact them using snail mail or fax with your idea.